Skip to main content

 How far ahead should I book Mercado de Liniers?

-The verified schedule is Monday closed; Tuesday and Wednesday 7–11 PM; Thursday through Saturday 12–3 PM and 7–11 PM; and Sunday closed.
+The schedule is Monday closed; Tuesday and Wednesday 7–11 PM; Thursday through Saturday 12–3 PM and 7–11 PM; and Sunday closed.
 Because it has a Michelin Plate, planning ahead is sensible, but no specific reservation lead time is confirmed.
 Mengano is another Buenos Aires restaurant to compare when planning your itinerary.

 What should a first-timer know about Mercado de Liniers?